 Six months ago today, my husband and I welcomed our baby boy into our lives.
 That day changed many things, as new babies do, but it also opened the door for much self-learning.
-The past 184 days have held challenge and joy, weakness and… Continue Reading “184 Days of Motherhood”
+The past 184 days have held challenge and joy, weakness and strength.
+Motherhood isn’t for the faint of heart, but the smile on my little guy’s face makes it all worth it.

 Christmas, that most wonderful time of the year.
 It can be also be challenging: winter storms muddle travel, parties over-fill our calendar, family can have its own dynamics.
 Nevertheless, it has always been my favorite holiday.